DanielQolami/airbnb-javascript-style-guide-persian/README.md

     // creating a variable declaration after you
     // reference the variable will work due to
-    // variable hoisting.
-Note: the assignment
+    // variable hoisting. یادداشت: the assignment
     // value of `true` is not hoisted. function example() {
       console.log(declaredButNotAssigned); // => undefined